varnerlab/CHEME-4800-5800-Labs-AY-2024/week-1/Lab-1b/README.md

 * [Anaconda](https://www.anaconda.com/products/individual) - a Python distribution that includes the [Jupyter Notebook](https://jupyter.org) and [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) interactive development notebook environments.

 ### Stretch goal
-After installing these tools, our stretch goal will be to test our installation by running a simple `Julia` program, a classic ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program.
-However, we'll do it in the next lab if we don't get to it today.
+After installing these tools, our stretch goal will be to test our installation by running a simple ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program written in `Julia`.
+However, we'll do it in the next lab if we don't finish today.

 ## Installing Julia